Chart Color Schemes

 Income figures position the area below 75% of locations analysed nationally by AreaSearch

-AreaSearch's latest postcode level ATO data for financial year ending June 2022 shows that median income in North Nowra - Bomaderry is $47,169 and average income stands at $57,766.
-In comparison, Rest of NSW has a median income of $49,459 and an average income of $62,998.
-Based on Wage Price Index growth of 10.6% from financial year ending June 2022 to March 2025, current estimates would be approximately $52,169 (median) and $63,889 (average).
-According to Census 2021 income data, North Nowra - Bomaderry's household, family and personal incomes all fall between the 24th and 25th percentiles nationally.
-Income distribution shows that 30.0% of the population (5,137 individuals) have incomes ranging from $1,500 to $2,999.
-Housing affordability pressures are severe, with only 83.5% of income remaining after housing costs, ranking at the 25th percentile nationally.
-The area's SEIFA income ranking places it in the 4th decile.
+AreaSearch's latest postcode level ATO data for financial year 2022 shows that North Nowra - Bomaderry has an income below the national average.
+The median income is $47,169 and the average income stands at $57,766.
+This contrasts with Rest of NSW's figures where the median income is $49,459 and the average income is $62,998.
+Based on Wage Price Index growth of 12.61% since financial year 2022, current estimates for North Nowra - Bomaderry would be approximately $53,117 (median) and $65,050 (average) as of September 2025.
+Census 2021 income data indicates that household, family and personal incomes in North Nowra - Bomaderry all fall between the 24th and 25th percentiles nationally.
+Income distribution shows that 30.0% of the population (5,141 individuals) falls within the $1,500 - 2,999 income range, reflecting patterns seen in the region where 29.9% similarly occupy this range.
+Housing affordability pressures are severe with only 83.5% of income remaining, ranking at the 25th percentile and the area's SEIFA income ranking places it in the 4th decile.

 Frequently Asked Questions - Income